Rodrigolrech/Rodrigolrech/README.md

 - 👨‍🔧 Mechanical Production Engineering

-- 🌱 I’m currently working at wipro;
+- 🌱 I’m currently working at wipro as a java developer;

 - ⚡ Fun fact: I have watched my favorite TV show more than 10 times;